alvertogit/deeplearning_flask/README.md

 The steps and commands to run the [deep learning] model on the [Flask] server with [docker-compose] are described below.

+Before executing [docker-compose] is strongly recommended to close other applications to free up resources and ports to avoid potential issues.
 Then [docker-compose] can be executed to build services.

 ```bash
 ~/deeplearning_flask$ docker-compose build